userfrosting/learn/pages/11.asset-management/02.asset-bundles/docs.md

 You can use the `assets.css()` and `assets.js()` helpers anywhere in a Twig template, of course, but best practice dictates that CSS links should go in the `<head>` element of your page, and Javascript tags should go just at the end of your `<body>` element.

-To facilitate placement of CSS and Javascript tags, the base layout template `layouts/basics.html.twig` defines a number of template blocks.
+To facilitate placement of CSS and Javascript tags, the base abstract template `pages/abstract/base.html.twig` defines a number of template blocks.
 For CSS, these blocks are:

 ```
 {% block stylesheets %}
-    {# Override this block in a child layout template or page template to override site-level stylesheets. #}
+    {# Override this block in a child abstract template or page template to override site-level stylesheets. #}
     {% block stylesheets_site %}
         <!-- Include main CSS asset bundle -->
         {{ assets.css() | raw }}
     {% endblock %}

-    {# Override this block in a child layout template or page template to specify or override stylesheets for groups of similar pages. #}
+    {# Override this block in a child abstract template or page template to specify or override stylesheets for groups of similar pages. #}
     {% block stylesheets_page_group %}
     {% endblock %}

-    {# Override this block in a child layout template or page template to specify or override page-level stylesheets. #}
+    {# Override this block in a child abstract template or page template to specify or override page-level stylesheets. #}
     {% block stylesheets_page %}
     {% endblock %}
 {% endblock %}